 You know those clients who call ten times a day and email even more?
 What do you do when they push every button and consume way more time than you can provide without losing your mind?
 I bet most of us have dealt with clients like these and if you haven’t, be very thankful.

-5. If you set the precedent that clients can push you around, they will.
-Believe me, you do not want this.
+You do not want this.
 If those clients always have the upper hand, they will use it, and you will be miserable until their event is over.
 Instead, make sure the client knows that you are in control and you understand what needs to be done to ensure their event is being planned professionally.
-This require confidence in your skills and knowledge as a professional planner.
+This requires confidence in your skills and knowledge as a professional planner.
 If you don’t feel strong enough to keep control, you may want to work on smaller events or parties until you have the confidence to stand your ground with larger events and with weddings.

 Do you have to work with a lot of high maintenance clients?
 What strategies do you use to maintain healthy boundaries?

 Do you want to feel confident and professional as a wedding planner?